jrnd-io/jr-kafka-connect-source/README.md

 JR Source Connector can be configured with:

  - _**template**_: A valid JR existing template name.
 For a list of available templates see: https://jrnd.io/docs/#listing-existing-templates
+ - _**embedded_template**_: Location of a file containing a valid custom JR template.
+This property will take precedence over _template_.
+File must exist on Kafka Connect Worker nodes.
  - _**topic**_: target topic
  - _**frequency**_: Repeat the creation of a random object every X milliseconds.
  - _**objects**_: Number of objects to create at every run.
 Default is 1.